chef-boneyard/chef-provisioning-google/README.md

 Access `APIs & auth` -> `Credentials` from the navigation gutter.
 Click the `Create new Client ID` button and select `Service Account` and `P12 Key` from the options menu.
 This will create your service user and will download the P12 key to your workstation.
-It will also show the passphrase used to generate the P12 key.

-Provide the full path to the downloaded P12 file, the `Email Address` as the `:issuer` and the passphrase to the `:google_credentials` hash as seen below.
+Provide the full path to the downloaded P12 file, the `Email Address` as the `:google_client_email` to the `:google_credentials` hash as seen below.

 ## Sample Recipe